 The Mesa Police Department's Holding Facility is a temporary holding facility and processing center located in the police headquarters building at 130 North Robson.
-Subjects that are arrested and waiting for an initial court appearance by a judge, are held in the holding facility for no longer than twenty-four hours.
-Subjects who have been arrested on felony charges or have been ordered to remain in-custody by a judge are transported to the Maricopa County Jail.
+Subjects are arrested and await an initial court appearance by a judge.
+Prisoners are held in the holding facility for no longer than twenty-four hours.
+Subjects who have been arrested will either be transported to the Maricopa County Jail or CoreCivic.
 The Mesa Holding Facility processes an average of 18,500 prisoners each year.

 Holding Facility Staff

-Prisoners arrested on misdemeanor charges remain in the facility until their initial appearance.
+Court Times and Video Monitoring - Prisoners arrested on misdemeanor charges remain in the facility until their initial appearance.
 Monday through Thursday, the court has two sessions for prisoners to be seen.
-Court times are at 8:30 a.m. and 1:30 p.m.
+Court times are at 7:30 a.m. and 1:30 p.m.
 Both of these sessions can be viewed by the public through video monitors located in the Mesa City Court Building at 250 E. 1st Avenue.
 On Fridays, weekends and holidays, the court only has one session at 7:00 a.m.
 This session may be viewed by the public through a monitor located in the lobby of the Mesa Police Headquarters building at 130 N. Robson.
 Both locations allow for the public to speak to the judge regarding a prisoner that is in-custody and currently in court.

 Prisoners who are arrested on felony charges are processed at the Mesa holding facility and then transported to the Maricopa County Fourth Avenue Jail in Phoenix to be seen by a judge.
 Court times at the County facility are held every three hours and are scheduled after the completion of the county booking process.
 The public can obtain booking and hold information by calling the Maricopa County Jail Information line at 602-876-0322 and using the name and date of birth of the prisoner.

-Prisoners who have been assigned or given a bond can be bonded out either during or after court hours.
-Persons paying a bond should go to the Mesa City Court during regular business hours and to the Mesa Police Headquarters lobby (130 N. Robson) after business hours and on weekends.
-Bonds can be paid with cash, any major credit card or, in certain situations, can be paid through a bail bond agent.
+Persons paying a bond should go to the Mesa City Court (250 E. 1st Ave.)during regular business hours and to the Mesa Police Department Headquarters lobby (130 N. Robson) after business hours and on weekends.
+Bonds can be paid with cash, any major credit card or, in certain situations, be paid through a bail bond agent.